jabelic/COVID19-d8n-Analysis/README.md

 ## Method
 In this study, data were collected through a questionnaire and a model was constructed and analyzed by decision trees.
 The questionnaire items used in this study are as follows ↓.
 As an explanatory variable, we asked about the individual's status and how he or she has been living in the last three months.
 As a correct label, I asked them to use the five-point scale to see if they had experienced lethargy or mood changes in the past three months.
+Fifty-six people responded to the survey, of which 47 were valid responses.

 #### As explanatory variables
 - Gender